LuckyToaster/montecarlo-simulation/README.md

-## montecarlo-simulation: Dart throwing
+## Montecarlo Simulation: Dart throwing
-### Throwing darts into a circle inside of a square and finding out how many landed inside the circle
+#### Throwing darts into a circle inside of a square and finding out how many landed inside the circle